 Seventeen Gorman Principal Jeffrey Leventry on “The 4 R’s of Good Management”:

 This article offers insight into manager best practices in today’s business environment that breed top-notch team performance and lead to optimal results.
 The principles of good management that are outlined in the article are referred to as the 4 R’s and include: Respect, Responsibility, Reward and Recognition.
-Managers who adopt this approach are admired by their staff (as well as their organization) and position
+Managers who adopt this approach are admired by their staff (as well as their organization) and position themselves for long-term career success.

 To view the article, click here.